Intensity-Based Criterion for Determining Exceptional Point in Parity-Time (PT) Symmetric Coupled Array of Optical Waveguides: Theory

 Substituting equation~(\ref{eq5}) into relation~(\ref{eq9}) yields the following expression for the site-to-site correlation:

-Relations~(\ref{eq8}) and (\ref{eq10}) show that the intensity and site-to-site correlation, can be calculated at any point along the propagation path if the Green’s function and initial state are known.\\ A primary aim of this work is to investigate how the propagation pattern and site-to-site correlations evolve for various quantum input states within the system.
+The second-order correlation function can reveal whether photons behave randomly, exhibit photon bunching, or photon antibunching.
+This information is essential for understanding the quantum nature of light and investigating spatial entanglement between photons, which is not observable solely from intensity~\cite{di2013einstein,poulios2014quantum,xu2015two}.
+Photons can travel between distant waveguides through a series of sequential nearest-neighbor hops, thereby causing the optical fields at non-adjacent locations to become correlated.
+Therefore, while photons are not directly coupled between distant waveguides, they can interact indirectly, via intermediate waveguides, leading to correlations in their detection.
+The site-to-site correlation function precisely measures this spatial correlation. \\ Relations~(\ref{eq8}) and (\ref{eq10}) show that the intensity and site-to-site correlation, can be calculated at any point along the propagation path if the Green’s function and initial state are known.\\ A primary aim of this work is to investigate how the propagation pattern and site-to-site correlations evolve for various quantum input states within the system.
 For this purpose, two categories of different input states have been investigated.
 The first category includes the number state $|m\rangle_p$, coherent state $|\alpha\rangle_p$ and squeezed state $|\xi\rangle_p$ input into a waveguide number $p$ (Please note that state $|\psi \rangle_p$ is a shorthand for exact state $|0 \rangle_1|0 \rangle_2 \dots|\psi \rangle_p \dots|0 \rangle_N$, where waveguides with zero input photons are not displayed).
 The second category is entangled NOON state input into two waveguides, $p$ and $q$, $\frac{ |n\rangle_p |0\rangle_q + |0\rangle_p |n\rangle_q }{ \sqrt{2} }$.
 In the latter scenario, two cases of the light input in the middle and boundary waveguides have been investigated.
-To this end, for different input states, the following expressions are utilized:\\ \textbf{Number state $|n\rangle_p$,}
+To this end, for different input states, the following expressions are utilized: \\ \\ \textbf{Number state $|n\rangle_p$,}